NUMde/compass-numapp-web/docs/architecture/README.md

 #### `src/global`

 Initializes the reusable [Data4Life](https://www.data4life.care) web components and the global styles and assets.
-You can override or extend both in the `src/custom` folder.
-For more about Data4Life web components, see the [src/components](#components) heading.
+You can override or extend those in the `src/custom` folder.
+For more about Data4Life web components, see the [src/components](#components) section.

 #### `src/models`

-Contains highly reusable code to make working with questionnaire questions easier.
+Contains models that make working with questionnaire questions easier.

 #### `src/services`